ejwillemse/BAN313/chapter7.md

 *** =instructions

 1. At what time will the first customer be done with the ATM?
 Give your answer in minutes after 14:00 and assign your answer to `leave_1`.
-For example, if the customer is done with the ATM 14:05, then `leave_1 <- 5`.
+For example, if the customer is done with the ATM at 14:05, then `leave_1 <- 5`.
 For minute fractions, simply give your answer as a decimal.
-For example, if the customer is at 14:05:30, then `leave_1 <- 5.5`.
+For example, if the customer is done at 14:05:30, then `leave_1 <- 5.5`.
 2. How long will the second customer wait before he can use the ATM?
 Give your answer in minutes after 14:00 and assign your answer to `wait_2`.
 3. At what time will the second customer be done with the ATM?
 Give your answer in minutes after 14:00 and assign your answer to `leave_2`.